 Social Justice Commissioner Mick Dodson’s urgent call is ignored.

-“It ( Commonwealth) progress report is virtually unreadable, full of bureaucratic hand bug, padding, self justification and empire defending.
-It is simply an account of bureaucratic activity which tells us almost nothing about what impact, if any bureaucratic activity is having on the ground in.
+“It (Commonwealth) progress report is virtually unreadable, full of bureaucratic humbug, … self justification and empire defending.
+It is simply an account of bureaucratic activity which tells us almost nothing about what impact, if any, bureaucratic activity is having on the ground.
 In this account the main point of many of the recommendations is entirely missed.”

 Journalists could easily have promoted this report.
 Dodson’s words were clear and highly quotable.
 As a significant public figure holding an official position, he was just the sort of source favoured by mainstream media.
 But editors, producers and reporters chose not to interview him.